 The Armory Show, 2020

-The Armory Show, also known as the International Exhibition of Modern Art, was a show organized by the Association of American Painters and Sculptors in 1913.
+The Armory Show, also known as the International Exhibition of Contemporary and Modern Art, was a show organized by the Association of American Painters and Sculptors in 1913.

 The Armory Show is New York City’s premier art fair and a leading cultural destination for discovering and collecting the world’s most important 20th- and 21st-century art.
 The Armory Show features presentations by leading international galleries, innovative artist commissions, and dynamic public programs.
 Since its founding in 1994, The Armory Show has served as a nexus for the art world, inspiring dialogue, discovery, and patronage in the visual arts.